vexide/vexide-template/README.md

 ### Compiling and uploading to a VEX V5 robot

-Use the cargo-pros terminal utility to build and upload this vexide project.
+Use the cargo-v5 terminal utility to build and upload this vexide project.

 ```console
 cargo v5 build